wustep/me-ghost/README.md

   - [Idea] Custom JS-based emoji table of contents at the top.
 Each emoji links to a project and displays its title.
   - Uses package.json property `posts-per-page` with pagination
 - ✔️ Dedicated Articles tab
-  - ✔️ These should be tagged `articles`
+  - ✔️ These should be tagged `Articles`
   - ✔️ Articles will be loaded by creation date desc
     - With `featured` first
   - Uses package.json property `posts-per-page` with pagination